 Grants are awarded for a period of six months.
 All funded projects must be finalised no later than the date specified in the grant agreement.

-The EJC reserves the right to publish references to and re-publish excerpts of the project on its website and applicants agree to make themselves available to the EJC and IPI for interviews related to their experience working on the project within six months after the end of IJ4EU.
+EJC reserves the right to publish references to and re-publish excerpts of the project on its website and applicants agree to make themselves available to EJC and IPI for interviews related to their experience working on the project within six months after the end of IJ4EU.

 Optional project support